-The Audit Committee pre-approves all audit and non-audit services provided by the independent auditors prior to the engagement of the independent auditors with respect to such services.
+The Audit Committee (or in the case of minor matters, the Chairman) pre-approves all audit and non-audit services provided by the independent auditors prior to the engagement of the independent auditors with respect to such services.

-The Audit Committee has determined that the provision of such services is compatible with maintaining LGC&D LLP's independence.
+The Audit Committee has determined that the provision of such services was compatible with maintaining LGC&D's independence and is compatible with maintaining Stowe & Degon's independence.